mockoon/mockoon/CONTRIBUTING.md

 - Build the application processes (Electron main and renderer processes) `npm run build:desktop:dev` or in watch mode `npm run build:desktop:dev:watch`.
 - Start the application with `npm run start:desktop:dev`.
 The application will restart automatically when you make changes to the `commons` or `commons-server` libraries or to the desktop application's code.

+### VSCode remote debugging

+To debug the desktop application, you can use the VSCode launch configuration `Desktop: All processes` (You need to stop the `npm run start:desktop:dev` command).
+It will start the application in debug mode and attach the debugger to it.
+You will then be able to set breakpoints in VSCode on the desktop application's code and on the libraries code (`commons` or `commons-server`).

 ## Work on your feature or bugfix

 - Start your `feature` or `fix` from `main`